 The issue of damp indoor air conditions is truly a global one.
 Ireland is currently in the middle of a controversy surrounding housing conditions for residents of Dublin’s Dolphin House flats.

 At a hearing conducted by the Irish Human Rights Commission last May, residents of the 1950s housing complex reported water dripping down walls and windows, sewage backing up into sinks and baths, and mold growing on walls, curtains, and clothes.
+For window fixes, people can check out Universal Windows Direct of Syracuse and get their best services.

 According to an article in the Irish Times, tests carried out by the National University of Ireland Maynooth’s biology department found “the level of fungal contamination in the flats represented a significant threat to health and could prove fatal for those with lung disorders.”